nodejs/node/doc/api/test.md

 ### Timers

-Mocking timers is a technique commonly used in software testing to simulate and control the behavior of timers, such as `setInterval` and `setTimeout` without actually waiting for the specified time intervals.
+Mocking timers is a technique commonly used in software testing to simulate and control the behavior of timers, such as `setInterval` and `setTimeout`, without actually waiting for the specified time intervals.

 Refer to the [`MockTimers`][] class for a full list of methods and features.